Lexington Hotel (New York City): 2010s to present

 In May 2011, DiamondRock Hospitality agreed to pay $335 million for the Radisson Lexington, making a 10 percent down payment.
 At the time, the new owner planned to sign a short-term agreement with Radisson.
 DiamondRock obtained a $170.4 million syndicated loan from a consortium of banks in March 2012.
 The hotel left the Radisson chain in September 2012, becoming an independent hotel known as The Lexington New York City.
 The Lexington was added to Marriott's "Autograph Collection" brand in mid-2013.
 Highgate simultaneously announced that it would spend several million dollars renovating the hotel, and the Lexington was renovated at a cost of $46 million.
 The project, completed in 2016, involved restoring architectural elements including the original brass elevator doors with songbird motifs.

 The New York City Landmarks Preservation Commission (LPC) hosted public hearings in 2013 to determine whether the Lexington Hotel and four other structures in East Midtown should be designated as New York City landmarks.
 In mid-2016, the LPC proposed protecting twelve buildings in East Midtown, including the Lexington Hotel, in advance of proposed changes to the area's zoning.
 On November 22, 2016, the LPC designated the Lexington Hotel and ten other nearby buildings as city landmarks.

 The hotel closed temporarily in early 2020 due to the COVID-19 pandemic in New York City.
-Hotel operator MCR, along with Three Wall Capital and Andrew Farkas's firm Island Capital Group, acquired the hotel in July 2021 for $185 million.
+Hotel operator MCR Hotels, along with Three Wall Capital and Andrew Farkas's firm Island Capital Group, acquired the hotel in July 2021 for $185 million.
 The sale occurred amid a decline in tourism due to the COVID-19 pandemic.
-Farkas had planned to reopen the hotel shortly afterward; prior to his purchase, the hotel had been closed since early 2020 due to the pandemic.
+Farkas reopened the hotel shortly afterward; prior to his purchase, the hotel had been closed since early 2020 due to the pandemic.
+In May 2024, the hotel was refinanced with a $155 million loan from Hudson Bay Capital.
+By 2025, Farkas and his partners were looking to sell the hotel for about $275 million.

 Notable tenants

 When the Lexington opened, some of the space on the southwest corner of the mezzanine was leased by the Sons of the American Revolution.
 The Hotel Lexington was home to many celebrities, including baseball player Joe DiMaggio, who resided at suite 1806; actress Marilyn Monroe, who lived with DiMaggio during their marriage; and actress Dorothy Lamour, who stayed at the hotel every time she visited the city.
-Later in the Lexington's history, its guests included U.S. president Bill Clinton, tennis player Roger Federer, and singer-actresses Patti LaBelle and Jennifer Lopez.
+Later in the Lexington's history, its guests included U.S. President Bill Clinton, tennis player Roger Federer, and singer-actresses Patti LaBelle and Jennifer Lopez.

 The hotel's Silver Grill hosted performances by Artie Shaw's band, which The New York Times described as "an ill-fated attempt to build a swing band around a jazz quartet".
 During the Hawaiian Room's existence, the room hosted numerous Hawaiian musicians such as Alfred Apaka, Kui Lee, Emma Veary, Mahi Beamer, and Hilo Hattie, as well as bands led by Andy Iona, Ray Kinney, and Lani McIntyre.
 In addition, entertainer Arthur Godfrey broadcast his radio show live from the Hawaiian Room.